marl777/Instagrambot/README.md

 # Instagrambot
 InstaPy bot with pretty menu.
 ( not finished yet )
-will do in a few days
+will do in a few days or more xd